capesoftware/bonsai-vplink/samples/lunarlander/chapter_1/README.md

 If you are here, you should have completed the [instructions](../README.md) in the documentation in the root directory of this sample.

-That means you have a SIM called "lunarlander", and are ready to create a brain.
+That means you have a SIM called "lunarlander", and either have already created or are ready to create a brain.

 ## Let's start with a simple brain

-If you have not created a brain yet, go to the bonsain main page and create an empty brain.
+If you have not created a brain yet, click on your lunarlander SIM and create a brain using the green button in the top right of the page.
 Call it {your_initials}\_LunarLander.
 This way, you can keep your brains separate from others that may also be using your bonsai workspace.